-Price
+# Price

-Index Price
+### Index Price

-The Index Price represents the asset price as reported directly by the Pyth oracle feed.
-You can retrieve it from the price field in the response of either the Markets API or the Individual Market API.
+The **Index Price** represents the asset price as reported directly by the [Pyth oracle](https://pyth.network/) feed.
+You can retrieve it from the `price` field in the response of either the [Markets API](https://docs.polynomial.fi/developer-documentation/markets#retrieve-all-markets-info) or the [Individual Market API.](https://docs.polynomial.fi/developer-documentation/markets#retrieve-single-market-info)

 **Example Response:**